-- The element of surprise - I never know how the result will be - depends on many factors: whether the paint is opaque or transparent, how and in what order I have applied the paint to the plate, how much pressure the printing press is set to, and the choice of paper.
+- The element of surprise - I never know how the result will be - depends on many factors: whether the ink is opaque or transparent, how and in what order I have applied the ink to the plate, how much pressure the printing press is set to, and the choice of paper.

-- Another difference is that I can use the paint residues on the plate from one print to create the next image.
+- Another difference is that I can use the ink residues on the plate from one print to create the next image.
 In this way, I often make series of monotypes.